unmanned aerial vehicles (UAV) – Connectivity is key

 - It is perfectly suited for high-resource tasks like transmitting real-time high definition footage during unmanned autonomous or semi-autonomous vehicle use.
 It has improved latency and data speeds than previous generations.

 - Any reliance on a single 5G communication link is dangerous, especially with low coverage.
-This means that operation in rural terrain will be affected.
+This means that operations in rural terrain will be affected.

 - For drones to make effective use of a 5G network, the coverage must be comprehensive.
 Antennas are needed everywhere for it to operate smoothly.